 How Does Your Friendship Grow?

-Guest Author today, Bill Dorman, The Invisible Blogger!
+Our guest Author today is Bill Dorman!
 If you’ve been around Life, for instance for any length of time, you already know Bill as he is always actively engaged in the conversation here.
 Bill is an insurance broker by profession who also enjoys networking and adding value to his relationships.
 I think it’s fitting that Bill’s topic is friendship!

 As we experience this incredible journey called life, how do you determine which friends make it into your circle?
 Once in, what do you do to keep them there?

 There is a difference between the two.
 Are you out there bouncing around hoping to ‘bag’ as many friends as you can?
 More is better, right?
 I’m sure you can never have too many.
 Do you prefer superficial so you don’t have to expend a lot of energy?